pbinkley/microcopying_1940/index.markdown

 constantly growing pool of material of a great diversity of nature, of course composed mostly of fairly short pieces---that is to say there are no very long runs in it---which is made up in just that way.
-It is made up of materials secured for <span style="page" id="page271">[p.271]</span> individual scholars for their particular needs but exists as a general pool, as a national asset, and parts of it are available for other scholars who may want to use it after the use has been finished by the scholar for whose use it was
+It is made up of materials secured for <span class="page" id="page271">[p.271]</span> individual scholars for their particular needs but exists as a general pool, as a national asset, and parts of it are available for other scholars who may want to use it after the use has been finished by the scholar for whose use it was